 Tax free childcare and childcare vouchers can not be used at the same time and overtime, tax free childcare will replace childcare voucher schemes.

-Due to the introduction of Tax-free Childcare, Childcare Voucher Schemes will close to new applicants on 6 April 2018.
+Due to the introduction of Tax-free Childcare, Childcare Voucher Schemes will close to new applicants in October 2018.

 Working tax credit